 How to Request a Hearing before a Social Security Administrative Judge

-Posted on behalf of Phillips Disability, P.C. on Jan 24, 2017 in Appeals
+Posted on behalf of Dayes Law Firm PC on Jan 24, 2017 in Appeals

 If your disability application has been denied disability benefits after a reconsideration review, the next step is to ask for a Social Security Disability appeal hearing in front of an administrative law judge (ALJ).

-Having legal representation is important if you are thinking about asking for a hearing as a skilled disability attorney can assist you in meeting deadlines, gathering evidence and advocating for you in the courtroom.
+Having legal representation from a Social Security disability lawyer can be quite important if you are thinking about asking for a hearing as a skilled disability attorney can assist you in meeting deadlines, gathering evidence and advocating for you in the courtroom.

 A hearing request must be completed within 60 days from the date of your denial and there are three ways you can request this hearing: